 Waddling on back with full bellies, we sat in the garden to watch the sun set and had a few friends over for evening drinks.

 Sun City is an enormous casino/water park complex up in the mountains.
 It comprises of several hotels as well as the self catering villas where we were staying for a few days.
 The main hotel, “The Palace” is the most extravagant and expensive, built to look like an African jungle palace.
-Sun City has casinos, it’s own safari, a water theme park with slides of all descriptions and a man made lagoon with a wave machine.
-I am such a big kid when it comes to water theme parks, I absolutely love them!
-Having searched Sun City on google images, I was petty excited!
+Sun City has casinos, it’s own safari, and a water theme park with a man made lagoon.

 We ordered drinks and sat at a table.
-I was hoping on gaining a bit beginners luck but with each bet I made, I lost.
+I was hoping on gaining a bit of beginners luck but with each bet I made, I lost.
 So much for that!
 Within an hour, my casino money was gone and I was not in a rush to lose any more!
-C on the other hand was having a whale of a time!
-At one point he was about 3k (ZAR) up!
-However, having decided not to quit while he was ahead, he eventually left even.

 We stopped for a snack, then headed up to one of the much quieter pools in the afternoon where C’s parents had been hiding away.
 We sun bathed until I felt light headed, then we casually lapped the pool and ordered frozen daiquiris to cool off with.